There are many, many ways in which

 |

-DO SPAY OR NEUTER YOUR PETS, and urge
+DO SPAY OR NEUTER YOUR PETS, and urge your friends,

-your friends, collegues, and acquaintences to do the same!
-An altered
+collegues, and acquaintences to do the same!

 pet can never be used for pet mill breeding stock, and altered pets